MMU-TWT-Class-Oct-2015/G14C_University_Subject_Selection_System/README.md

  - prevent student to indirect access php files by changing url directory
  - Student without valid session ID will be redirect to ./login.php?error=2

+## xi) database_conn.php
+ - a template for database connection
+ - called on most php files
+ - reduce redundancy of codes

 #4) Evaluation
 - A simple and user friendly design interface has been developed